-Kate Wagner studied acoustics at the Peabody Institute of the Johns Hopkins University.
+Kate Wagner is an architecture and design critic based in Baltimore.
 She is the author of the architecture blog McMansion Hell.

 The “father of postmodernism” had a seismic impact on architecture—and on me.